The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Draw: A design program, especially useful for flowcharts.

-Math: A simple equation tool.
+Math: A simple tool for equations.

 Based on OpenOffice's source code and similar to LibreOffice, OxygenOffice adds a wealth of templates, clip art and photos.
 In fact, over 3,400 graphics are included, and you also get 90 new fonts and a more detailed help guide.
 For some people, these extra features will seem like unnecessary bloat, but if you'll use them, it's well worth considering.